-Indeed is a search engine for jobs.
-It aggregates job postings from thousands of websites so that job seekers can find all the jobs in one place.
-Indeed also allows job seekers to filter their search by location, company, and type of job.
+Indeed is a job search engine.
+It aggregates job postings from thousands of websites so job seekers can find all the jobs in one place.
+Indeed, it also allows job seekers to filter their search by location, company, and type of job.

 What are Indeed Assessments?

-Indeed Assessments are an online tool that allows job seekers to measure their skills and find jobs that match their abilities.
+Indeed, Assessments are an online tool that allows job seekers to measure their skills and find jobs that match their abilities.
 The device includes a variety of tests in different areas, such as math, writing, and programming.
-It is free to use and takes about 30 minutes to complete all the tests.
+It is free and takes about 30 minutes to complete all the tests.

-Indeed Assessments may be the perfect option if you’re looking for a new way to assess your skills and find jobs.
-You can quickly and easily measure your skills against the job market with Indeed Assessments.
-You can also identify which positions are a good fit for you and see how you compare to other job seekers.
+Indeed, Assessments may be the perfect option if you’re looking for a new way to assess your skills and find jobs.
+With Indeed Assessments, you can quickly and easily measure your skills against the job market.
+You can also identify which positions fit you well and see how you compare to other job seekers.

-To get started with Indeed Assessments, visit our website and create an account.
+To start with Indeed Assessments, visit our website and create an account.
 Once logged in, you can take assessments and view your results.
 You can also use our job search tool to find jobs that match your skills.

-Indeed Assessments may be the perfect option if you’re looking for a new way to assess your skills and find jobs.
-You can quickly and easily measure your skills against the job market with Indeed Assessments.
-You can also identify which positions are a good fit for you and see how you compare to other job seekers.
+Indeed, Assessments may be the perfect option if you’re looking for a new way to assess your skills and find jobs.
+With Indeed Assessments, you can quickly and easily measure your skills against the job market.
+You can also identify which positions fit you well and see how you compare to other job seekers.

-To get started with Indeed Assessments, visit our website and create an account.
+To start with Indeed Assessments, visit our website and create an account.
 Once logged in, you can take assessments and view your results.
 You can also use our job search tool to find jobs that match your skills.

 What Does Familiar Mean on Indeed Assessment?

-Indeed assessments measure an individual’s familiarity with specific skills by asking questions related to those skills.
-Questions can range from multiple choice regarding general knowledge of the skill being tested up to more specific questions designed to test advanced knowledge and understanding of the craft.
-How well an individual performs on the assessment depends on how confident hiring managers or potential employers will feel about their familiarity with that particular skill set.
+Indeed, assessments measure an individual’s familiarity with specific skills by asking questions about those skills.
+Questions can range from multiple choice regarding general knowledge of the skill being tested to more specific questions designed to test advanced knowledge and understanding of the craft.
+How well an individual performs on the Assessment depends on how confident hiring managers or potential employers will feel about their familiarity with that particular skill set.

-Overall, when taking an Indeed assessment, applicants need to remember that “Familiar” does not necessarily mean expert-level knowledge or proficiency and that it often means different levels of understanding for other people.
-Be sure to understand and answer each question according to your level of experience and do not try and oversell yourself based on what you think the question is asking for!
+When taking an Indeed assessment, applicants must remember that “Familiar” does not necessarily mean expert-level knowledge or proficiency and that it often means different levels of understanding for others.
+Be sure to understand and answer each question according to your experience level, and do not oversell yourself based on what you think the question is asking for!

 Should I show a proficient score on Indeed?